-Aparium Hotel Group officially reopens The #1 Hotel in the South - NewsBreak
+Aparium Hotel Group officially reopens the #1 hotel in the south - NewsBreak

-The soulful city of Memphis welcomed back its coveted hot spot for both locals and visitors alike, the Hu.
+MEMPHIS, TENN. - The soulful city of Memphis welcomed back its coveted hot spot for both locals and visitors alike, the Hu.
 Hotel on August 19.
-Standing gracefully on the banks of the mighty Mississippi River with unbeatable rooftop views of the city skyline, the refreshed 110-room hotel that is part of the Aparium Hotel Group portfolio reopened its doors with two newly revitalized F&B concepts that speak directly to the city's culture featuring great music, food, art and plenty of Southern hospitality.www.hospitalitynet.org
+Standing gracefully on the banks of the mighty Mississippi River with unbeatable rooftop views of the city skyline, the refreshed 110-room hotel that is part of the Aparium Hotel Group portfolio reopened its doors with two newly revitalized F&B concepts that speak directly to the city’s culture featuring great music, food, art and plenty of Southern hospitality.www.traveldailynews.com

 Comments / 0